MikeStankavich/mikestankavich.com/README.md

 ### Layouts

+To edit the base layouts of the resume page, edit the `src/layouts/Base.astro` file.

-To edit the base layouts of all pages, edit the `src/layouts/BaseLayout.astro` file.
+To edit the layout of all other pages, edit the `src/layouts/BaseBlog.astro` file.

 To edit the layout of a blog article, edit the `src/layouts/BlogPost.astro` file.